Open-Paws/Datasets/semantic_scholar/README.md

 - **Export**: Save the processed data into a JSONL file.

 ### 2. `final_combined_tldr_and_s2orc.jsonl`
 This JSONL (JSON Lines) file contains the processed data, which is a combination of TLDR summaries and S2ORC (Semantic Scholar Open Research Corpus) data.
 Each line in the file represents a JSON object with fields capturing various aspects of research papers from the Semantic Scholar corpus.

 Please note that this file is a sample, not the entirety of the filtered dataset.
 We will release the full dataset filtered and ranked by relevance to veganism in the near future.

+Because this file is too large to upload directly to GitHub, please [download it here via Google Drive.](https://drive.google.com/file/d/1nLhRrVn0FeB1gcPPAXfHNlF8naoW_fo_/view?usp=sharing)

 ### JSON Object Example
 ```json